-It might not seem like a palpable fact to consider Uganda the safest place in Africa to visit when you look at all the media fracas, but when you take a closer look you’ll realize that it is actually a safe place.
+It might not seem like a palpable fact to consider Uganda as one of the safe African countries when you look at all the media fracas, but when you take a closer look you’ll realize that it is actually a safe place.

 I have personally lived in Uganda for all my life and I’ve had the opportunity to travel to different parts of the country and I can vouch that I’ve never felt unsafe in any way and it’s not because I am a local but it is also one of the safest African countries for tourists.

 Regardless of the petty and street theft that can literally happen even in the biggest and safest countries in the world, it should not stop you from enjoying this pearl of Africa.

 If you’re convinced that Uganda is actually one of the safest African countries to visit, then check out this post about the best places to visit in Uganda.BUY THIS TRAVEL GUIDE FROM AMAZON TO LEARN ALL ABOUT UGANDA

 Contributed by Jess Drier from Unearth the Voyage.
 Follow her on Instagram to find out what she’s up to